Kvasir: Name

 The etymology of the name is uncertain.
 The root kvas- in Kvas-ir likely stems from the Proto-Germanic base *kvass-, meaning "to squeeze, squash, crush, bruise".
 Regarding this etymology, linguist Albert Morey Sturtevant comments that "fluids may result from the crushing or pressing of an object (cf. Dan. kvase 'to crush something in order to squeeze out the juice').
 Hence we are justified in assuming the stem syllable in kvas-ir has reference to the fluid (saliva) out of which he was created and that the name Kvas-ir denotes the person who possesses the characteristic qualities inherent in this fluid, viz., poetic inspiration and wisdom."

 The same root kvas- may also be related to kvass, a fermented drink of the Slavic peoples.
-The common Slavic word stems from Proto-Slavic *kvasъ ("leaven", "fermented drink") and ultimately from Proto-Indo-European base kwat.
+The common Slavic word stems from Proto-Slavic *kvasъ ("leaven", "fermented drink") and ultimately from Proto-Indo-European base *kwh₂et-.
 This etymological connection, as considered by some scholars (Alexander Afanasyev, Richard Heinzel, Jooseppi Julius Mikkola, Georges Dumézil, et al.), is motivated by the consideration of kvasir as a personification of fermented beverages.

 Interpretations

 Rudolf Simek comments that kvasir likely originally referred to juice squeezed from berries and then fermented.
 In some ancient cultures, berries were communally chewed before being spat into a container, which exactly parallels Kvasir's mythical creation.

-Simek says that Snorri's description is further proven faithful by way of the (above-mentioned) 10th-century skaldic kenning "Kvasir’s blood" (Old Norse Kvasis dreya).
+Simek says that Snorri's description is further proven faithful by way of the (above-mentioned) 10th-century skaldic kenning "Kvasir’s blood" (Old Norse Kvasis dreyra).
 He also points out strong parallels exist between the Old Norse tale of the theft of the Mead of Poetry by Odin (in the form of an eagle) and the Sanskrit tale of the theft of Soma (beverage of the gods) by the god Indra (or an eagle), and that these parallels point to a common Proto-Indo-European basis.

 Further, the mixing of spit in a vat between the two groups of gods points to an ancient basis for the myth: The customs of mixing spittle and the group drinking of the intoxicating beverage are well rooted in traditional peacemaking and group binding customs among various ancient peoples.

 Modern influence

 A Norwegian search engine, Kvasir, takes its name from the god.

-The track "Expert Testimony" by UK-based band, The Mechanisms on their 2017 album "The Bifrost Incident", mentions Kvasir being drained of blood to fuel the engine of the titular train, The Bifrost.
-Kvasir is also stated to have been a "low level member of the Midgardian resistance."